monday-sun/humans.build.software/migration-plan.md

 *   **Goal:** Deploy the migrated and customized site to Vercel and perform final checks.
 *   **Implementation Time:** 0.5-1 day
 *   **Tasks:**
-    1. Ensure the Vercel adapter is properly configured in `web/astro.config.ts`:
+    1. Ensure the Vercel adapter is properly configured in `web/astro.config.mjs` (see Milestone 1, Task 2).
+Ensure `output: 'static'` is set if using static deployment.
-        ```typescript
-        import { defineConfig } from 'astro/config';
-        import vercel from '@astrojs/vercel/static';

-        export default defineConfig({
-          // Other configs...
-          output: 'static',
-          adapter: vercel({
-            // Optional: configure analytics, etc.
-          }),
-        });
-        ```

     2. Run `cd web && npm run build` to generate the production site in `web/dist/`.

     3. Test the production build locally using `cd web && npm run preview`.

     4. Set up Vercel deployment:
-        * Create a `vercel.json` in the `web/` directory if not already present:
+        * If needed, create/update `vercel.json` in the *project root* (not `web/`) to specify the web directory as the source:
         ```json
+        // ./vercel.json (Project Root)
         {
+          "rootDirectory": "web"
+          // Potentially add build overrides if needed, but Vercel's Astro detection is good
-          "buildCommand": "npm run build",
+          // "buildCommand": "cd web && npm run build", // Example override
-          "devCommand": "npm run dev",
-          "installCommand": "npm install",
-          "outputDirectory": "dist",
-          "framework": "astro"
+          // "outputDirectory": "web/dist" // Example override
         }
         ```
+        * Alternatively, configure directly in the Vercel UI.

     5. Connect your GitHub repository to Vercel:
-        * Log in to your Vercel account
+        * Log in to Vercel
         * Import your GitHub repository
-        * Configure the build settings to point to the `web` directory as the root directory
+        * Configure the build settings in Vercel:
+            * Set "Framework Preset" to "Astro".
+            * Set "Root Directory" to `web`.
-        * Set the output directory to `dist`
+            * Vercel should automatically detect the build command (`astro build`) and output directory (`dist` within the root directory).

     6. Deploy and verify:
         * Trigger the initial deployment
         * Verify the live site functions correctly
         * Set up your custom domain if needed

     7. Perform cross-browser/device testing and fix any final styling or functional issues.

-*   **Learning Outcome:** Understand Astro's build process with the Vercel adapter and how to configure Vercel for optimal deployment of an Astro site.
+*   **Learning Outcome:** Understand Astro's build process with the Vercel adapter and how to configure Vercel for optimal deployment of an Astro site located in a subdirectory.